-The Pac-12 earns its name from its status as the "Pacific conference," featuring West Coast teams whose campuses lie near or along the Pacific Ocean, with a total of 12 teams featured.
-In the past, it has also been known as the Pac-10 and Pac-8 when the conference featured less programs.
-So, it would stand to reason that the name would change if any programs were to join or leave the conference in the future.
+The Pac-12 earns its name from its status as the “Pacific Conference,” featuring West Coast teams whose campuses lie near or along the Pacific Ocean, with a total of 12 teams featured.
+In the past, it has also been known as the Pac-10 and Pac-8, when the conference featured fewer programs.

-The Pac-12 conference is made up of 12 teams from seperate universities in most major NCAA sanctioned sports.
+The Pac-12 Conference is made up of 12 teams from separate universities in most major NCAA-sanctioned sports.
 These teams are split into two divisions, the Pac-12 North and Pac-12 South.
 The Pac-12 North includes Oregon State, Oregon, Stanford, Washington State, Washington, and Cal-Berkeley.
 The Pac-12 South teams are Arizona State, Arizona, UCLA, USC, Colorado, and Utah.
 Four additional schools compete in Pac-12 competitions for certain sports as affiliate universities.
 These schools are California Polytechnic State University; California State University, Bakersfield; the University of Arkansas at Little Rock; and San Diego State University.

 For now, USC and UCLA are both in the Pac-12 Conference.
 USC joined in 1922, and UCLA joined in 1928.
 The two teams have enjoyed an intense rivalry ever since, with the two universities being located only 12 miles apart.
 However, in 2022, both USC and UCLA announced their decision to transfer over to the Big Ten conference.
 Starting in 2024, USC and UCLA will join the likes of Ohio State, Michigan, Penn State, and Iowa.